Search for an answer or browse help topics to create a ticket

 Bengaluru - 560078

 It can take upto 72 working hours to open the account.
-To learn the charges applicable to a corporate account, see What are the account opening, brokerage and other transactional charges applicable to a Corporate account at Zerodha?
+To learn about the applicable charges, see What are the account opening, brokerage and other transactional charges applicable to a Corporate account at Zerodha?
+For further assistance, call 080 4680 5727 or create a ticket.